CapricanDRJ/discord_bots_legal/index.md

-# Hades Star ELO Documents
+# Discord Bot Legal Documents

 Welcome to the collection of legal documents for Hades Star ELO.